 Brandenberg and Andersen went on to say, “It was only after the unintended weight loss had occurred that the patient developed the desire to lose more weight or maintain the unsought lower weight.”
 Of the five cases described in the paper, the sources of weight loss included parasitic infection, medication side effects, post-surgical weight loss, and bereavement.

 Negative Energy Balance By Any Cause is Bad For People with Genetic Vulnerability to Anorexia

 It is now believed that people with a genetic vulnerability to anorexia respond aberrantly to negative energy balance, allowing anorexia to develop.
 While it is recognized that the source of this energy imbalance could be intentional or unintentional, Brandenburg and Andersen is the only research paper I have been able to find on the topic.

-In my practice, I have seen an adolescent who forgot to eat over a high school exam period.
+In my practice, I have seen a teen who forgot to eat over a high school exam period.
 Only after the initial weight loss, she grew anxious about her weight and started more deliberately restricting.
-In today’s seemingly obese-phobic society, the most common source of energy imbalance is likely dieting, but this is clearly not the only path.
+In today’s fatphobic society, the most common source of energy imbalance is likely dieting, but this is clearly not the only path.

-Parents on the Around the Dinner Table forum, a moderated online forum for parents and caregivers of eating disorder patients, pondered this same issue and started a poll: “What caused your child’s weight loss, precipitating AN?”
+Parents on the Around the Dinner Table forum, a moderated online forum for parents and caregivers of eating disorder patients, pondered this same issue.
+They completed a poll: “What caused your child’s weight loss, precipitating AN?”
 The results break down as follows: